canonical/ubuntu-cloud-docs/google/google-how-to/create-different-instance-types.rst

 Create and Ubuntu Pro 22.04 instance
 ------------------------------------

-On your google console, while creating a new instance from :guilabel:`Compute Engine` > :guilabel:`VM instances`> :guilabel:`CREATE INSTANCE`:
+On your Google Cloud console, while creating a new instance from :guilabel:`Compute Engine` > :guilabel:`VM instances`> :guilabel:`CREATE INSTANCE`:

 * select ``Ubuntu Pro`` and ``Ubuntu 22.04 Pro Server`` in :guilabel:`Boot disk` > :guilabel:`CHANGE` > :guilabel:`Operating system` and :guilabel:`Version`